NewDark90/privacy-coins-2021/post/tech-overview.md

 *Cons*:

 - Needs interaction between receiver and sender.
 Cannot post address and receive.
-Multi party transactions are problematic as all parties need to communicate to create a transaction.
+Multi-party transactions are problematic as all parties need to communicate to create a transaction.
 - Does not break transaction links, merely obscures them, hence a 'decoy' model.
     - Transaction links are to secret addresses, not a wallet.
 - Cold storage in hardware wallets are tricky to implement
-- Smart contracts are harder to implement on Mimblewimble
+- Smart contracts are harder to implement on MimbleWimble
 - Relatively early in development and doesn't share Bitcoin core code making building and integrating it into the infrastructure would need independent development.

 References: